Para español >>

-If you are applying to Heritage University and have a migrant/seasonal farmworker background, the College Assistance Migrant Program (CAMP) is for you.
-We help students stay in school and explore both academic and career choices.
+If you are applying to Heritage University and have a migrant/seasonal farm worker background, have a financial need, and want to be successful in college, then College Assistance Migrant Program (CAMP) is for you.
+We help students smoothly transition into their first year of college education and provide opportunities to explore both academic and career choices.
 CAMP provides the information students need to make informed decisions in shaping their futures.

-The CAMP Program is also designed to help students begin their college careers.
-CAMP participants will receive a variety of services, which may include: financial aid in the form of a scholarship, tutoring and many other resources.
+The CAMP Program is designed to help students begin their college careers.
+CAMP participants will receive a variety of services, which includes:

 Who is eligible?